rfblue2/tigertexts/README.md

 yarn run client
 ```

+Before each commit, lint your files with `yarn run lint` which will run ESLint over all your files.

 ## Testing production
 In production the react app will be bundled into client/build using the script `yarn build`.
 To test this locally, run
 ```